CoRAL-Lab-VT/LSTM-SAM/README.md

 - Sending Pull Requests

 ## References
-Refer to these papers for a detailed explanation:
+Refer to these paper for a detailed explanation:

 - Daramola, S., et al. (2025).
 Predicting the Evolution of Extreme Water Levels With Long Short-Term Memory Station-Based Approximated Models and Transfer Learning Techniques. https://doi.org/10.1029/2024WR039054